Cerebral Vascular Stent Market Overview:

-The cerebral vascular stent market is expected to register a CAGR of ~9.0% during the forecast period of 2021-2027.
+The cerebral vascular stent market is expected to register USD 378.7 million at a CAGR of 8.20% during the forecast period of 2022-2030.
 Cerebral vascular stents are small mesh-like tubes that are not coated or covered in any way.
 Stents are put into the brain arteries to treat brain aneurysms, intracranial stenosis, and keep blood flowing through narrowed blood vessels.
 Brain stents are also used to remove blood clots that have formed in the brain.The major factors driving the cerebral vascular stent market include the rising prevalence of cerebral vascular diseasesand the growing geriatric population.
 However, post-surgery complications may hamper the cerebral vascular stent market growth.

 The government regulatory bodies keep a close watch on the approved product performance, ensuring that the products are working as expected and no adverse effects are found.
 The product approvals take place after careful considerations about the risks and benefits involved with the product.
 When a technology designed for a specific patient population is utilized in other ways, the benefit-risk paradigm can shift negatively.
 For instance, the Wingspan Stent System by Stryker (US), for example, is only approved for use in a small group of individuals with a life-threatening neurological disease was found to be more lethal with higher stroke risks when used in patients outside the FDA approved indication.
 In another instance, in March 2020, FDA recalled all Medtronic’s Pipeline Flex stent system products citing the products have the potential to fracture during the implantation procedure.
 Hence, the regulatory bodies play a significant role in approvals andafter-sales monitoring.